MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first "bug" in a computer program was actually a bug?
-In 1947, engineers working on the Mark II computer at Harvard University found a moth stuck in one of the components.
-This was causing an error, and so they dubbed it the 'first actual case of a bug being found'.
-The engineers taped the moth into their logbook and from that day forward, any problem with a computer program was referred to as a 'bug'.
+Did you know that the world's first computer programmer was actually a woman?
+Ada Lovelace, an English mathematician and writer, is recognized for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine.
+She wrote the first algorithm intended to be processed by a machine and is often regarded as the first to recognize the full potential of a "computing machine" and the first computer programmer.
+Quite a curious and empowering piece of history in programming!